stephenmjerge/mini-psychological-assessment-lab/README.md

 | Child & adolescent behavior | CBCL, BASC-3, Vanderbilt ADHD rating |
 | Specialized clinical | PQ-B, HCL-32, PSQI, DERS |

-This taxonomy doubles as the long-term feature backlog: every time a YAML spec is added for a new family, MPAL becomes a more complete lab for organizing, scoring, interpreting, and tracking change across the full battery PsyD programs expect.
+This taxonomy doubles as the long-term feature backlog: every time a YAML spec is added for a new family, MPAL becomes a more complete lab for organizing, scoring, interpreting, and tracking change across the full battery clinical training programs expect.

 ## Example session